fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		> __Note__
 		<br/>1.
 Max Special Limit does not count witch, but it counts tank in all gamemode.
 		<br/>2.
 In Versus/Scavenge, Max Special Limit = infected team slots

+		> __Warning__
+		<br/>🟥Infected limit + numbers of survivor + spectators can not exceed 32 slots, otherwise server fails to spawn infected and becomes super lag
 	</details>

 	2. <details><summary>Adjust special limit if 5+ alive players</summary>